leipzig/SandwichesWithSnakemake/README.md

 This is easier if we maintain consistent naming conventions, i.e. we suffix lists as .List.txt.
 Our sentinel will be `Kid.List` to process a file called `Kid.List.txt`.

 ```
-#Usage: snakemake -s Snakefile_Listfile_Argument Kid.List
+#Usage: snakemake -s Snakefile_Listfile_Argument KidList
 import os
+import fnmatch

 def get_sandwiches(wildcards):
-    #this is evalutated with every conceivable wildcard from every rule
+    #these get evaluated with wildcards from every rule
-    #so be careful to open only the correct type of file (listfile)
+    #so be careful to open only the list file
     for wildcard in wildcards:
-        if(os.path.exists(wildcard+".txt")):
+        if os.path.exists(wildcard+'.txt') and fnmatch.fnmatch(wildcard+'.txt', '*.List.txt'):
             kids = [line.strip() for line in open(wildcard+".txt").readlines()]
             sandwiches = [kid+'.pbandj' for kid in kids]
             return(sandwiches)